vestrel00/contacts-android/docs/sim/update-sim-contacts.md

 For more info, read [Permissions handling using coroutines](./../permissions/permissions-handling-coroutines.md).

 You may, of course, use other permission handling libraries or just do it yourself =)

+## Known issues

+Samsung phones (and perhaps other OEMs) support emails (in addition to name and number) data ahead of the Android 12 release.
+Updating and deleting SIM contacts that have email data using the APIs provided in this library may fail.
+This issue does not occur when moving the SIM card to a different phone that does not support emails.